midl-dev/tezos-suite-docs/day-2-operations.md

 terraform apply plan.out
 ```

-This will rebuild the containers locally, then do a `kubectl apply` to push the most recent changes to your cluster.
+This will rebuild the containers, then do a `kubectl apply` to push the most recent changes to your cluster.

-The daemons will restart after some time.
+The pods will restart after some time.
 However, you may kill the pods to restart them immediately.

 ### Tezos Protocol update